krishh-b/google-calculator/README.md

   WebDriverManager is used to manage browser drivers automatically.
 This eliminates the need for manual download and configuration of WebDriver binaries.

   #### Parallel Execution
-  Parallel execution is configured in the pom.xml file to run tests with a thread count of 4.<br>
+  Parallel execution is configured in the pom.xml file.
+The default count is set as 4.
+However, the count can be overridden by passing "threadCount" as a parameter.<br>
-  **Note: The thread count is only considered when running the tests from the command line or via a TESTNG XML file.
-If the tests are executed from the TestRunner class, the default thread count of 10 will be effective.**
+  **Note: The thread count can only be controlled when the tests are ran using mvn test command.**

 ## Reporting
   Test results are saved in the HTML format:<br>